Māori have a long history of tautohetohe (protest) and fighting for their rights.

-In 1979 a Māori group stopped Auckland University engineering students performing a mock haka.
+In 1979 a Māori group stopped University of Auckland engineering students performing a mock haka.

 In the 2000s, protesters successfully attempted to have the tino rangatiratanga flag (which became the national Māori flag) flown on the Auckland Harbour Bridge.

 Māori also protested against:

-- the 1995 ‘fiscal envelope’, which placed a cap of $1 billion on Waitangi Tribunal claims (but was never implemented)
+- the 1995 ‘fiscal envelope’, which placed a cap of $1 billion on Waitangi Tribunal claims (but was not implemented)